corrode/corrode.github.io/content/blog/lifetimes/index.md

 2. If there's exactly one input lifetime, it gets applied to all output references.
 3. If there are *multiple* input lifetimes but one of them is `&self` or `&mut self`, then the lifetime of `self` is applied to all output references.

-That means only have to write out the lifetimes yourself if you have more than one input lifetime and none of them are `&self` or `&mut self`.
+That means you only have to write out the lifetimes yourself if you have more than one input lifetime and none of them are `&self` or `&mut self`.

 {% end %}